goshiphq/goship-cms/content/articles/quote-ftl.md

 ---
-title: Full Truckload Quote
+title: Free FTL Full Truckload Freight Quotes in Seconds | GoShip
-description: With GoShip, you can get full truckload quotes at wholesale pricing in under 60 seconds.
+description: With GoShip, you can get full truckload freight quotes at wholesale pricing in under 60 seconds.
 Compare FTL rates with no obligation to buy today.
-keywords: ftl quote
+keywords: truckload freight quotes
 ---
-## Get an Instant Truckload Freight Quotes In a Few Clicks!
+# Get a Full Truckload Freight Quote in a Seconds

 Booking a shipment doesn’t have to be difficult, and shipping services like GoShip.com help simplify the process through our wide network of reputable carriers and negotiated rates.
 With GoShip.com’s [freight rate calculator](https://beta.goship.com), you’ll get access to instant truckload freight quotes without having to talk to a freight broker.